-Logic dictates that the mere fact that something happened in itself doesn’t prove that it happened due to a specific cause.
-That is, unless that particular cause is the only possible cause.
+It’s a fact that weird things happen in FIFA matches from time to time.
+But logic dictates that the mere fact that something weird happened doesn’t prove that it happened due to a specific cause unless that specific cause also happens to be the only possible cause.
+And that last requirement is hardly fulfilled in any of these cases.

 - Graphics errors, which accidentally happen to impact the end result of a match